MoYingJi/fpsunlock/README.md

 ## Safety
 **This program is technically breaking the game's Terms of Service**, although I am not aware of any bans caused just by changing the FPS limit. **Use at your own risk.** If you somehow manage to receive a ban, please report it on the issue tracker.

+While this tool operates by directly writing memory from a Linux process - leaving no trace of external processes within the Wine environment - the FPS modification itself creates detectable changes.
+The game servers can still detect that the FPS limit has been altered through unknown means.

 ## Building
 To build the unlocker, you only need a C compiler like `gcc`.